Revealing the nature of long-period transients with space-based gravitational-wave interferometers: Introduction

 \section{Introduction}

-Ultra-long period objects (ULPs) are an elusive class of coherent, radio-pulsating transients with periods of $P \sim$~hours that have thus far evaded classification.
-Their brightness variations imply compact sources and, given spectral similarities to pulsar emissions, the natural interpretation is that they are slow neutron stars \cite[see][for a discussion]{cz24}.
-However, this is theoretically challenging to accept as their radio luminosities ($L_{\nu}$) categorically exceed the implied spindown luminosity, necessitating an alternative power reservoir.
-While magnetic fields could provide such a battery for magnetar progenitors \citep{rea22,coop24,sdp25}, optical spectroscopy has confirmed that some ULPs are binaries consisting of white dwarfs with M-dwarf companions \cite[WDMDs;][]{hw24,rui24}.
-As observational efforts are revealing a sizeable population of ULPs, residing within new portions of the $P$-$\dot{P}$, $L_{\nu}$-$L_{\rm X}$, and other parameter spaces, tools to constrain their nature are of astrophysical relevance.
+.
+LPT brightness variations imply compact sources and, given spectral similarities to pulsar emissions, the natural interpretation is that they are {slowly rotating} neutron stars \cite[see][for a discussion]{cz24}.
+However, this is theoretically challenging to accept as their {reported} radio luminosities ($L_{\nu}$) {typically} exceed the implied spindown luminosity \cite[e.g.][]{hw22,men25}, necessitating an alternative power reservoir.
+While magnetic fields could provide such a battery for magnetar progenitors \citep{ben20,coop24}, optical spectroscopy has confirmed that some LPTs are binaries consisting of white dwarfs with M-dwarf companions \cite[WDMDs;][]{hw24,rui24,rod25}.
+As LPTs reside within {largely unexplored parameter spaces}, tools to constrain their nature are of astrophysical relevance.

-Because pulsations from ILT J1101+5521 and GLEAM-X J0704--37 -- confirmed WDMDs -- are phase-aligned with their orbital motion \citep{rui24,rod25}, this may be the case for other ULPs.
-Moreover, several of them reside at sub-kpc distances meaning they may be strong sources of gravitational waves (GWs).
-As eccentricity should be erased before a binary becomes `ultra-compact' with $\Po \lesssim 1$~hour \citep{peters64}, emissions at frequencies of $\fGW = 2 /\Po \approx 0.6 \, \text{mHz} \times \left({1 \, \text{hr}}/{\Po}\right)$ ought to dominate the spectrum.
+Because pulsations from ILT J1101+5521 and GLEAM-X J0704--37 -- confirmed WDMDs -- are phase-aligned with their orbital motion \citep{rui24,rod25}, {this may also apply to other LPTs.} {However,} the lowest-period systems cannot be WDMDs with {pulsation periods locked to the orbit ($P \approx \Po$), as the companion would not fit within} its Roche lobe. {Nevertheless, since} the maser-like radio emission mechanisms often invoked to explain pulsations in binaries do not rely on companion makeup \citep{mel17,qu25}, {LPTs could also involve} a pair of compact objects \citep{dong25,bloot25,lyman25}.